Atari TOS: File system

 Atari TOS is based on GEMDOS which uses a modified FAT12 (or, on hard disks, FAT16) file system.
 The major differences are the fact that the boot sector does not need to contain the IBM compatible jump sequence at the beginning (typically 0xE9 0x??
 0x?? or 0xEB 0x??
 0x90), the lack (before TOS 1.04) of an OEM identifier compatible with PC-based systems, and the fact that a checksum is used to mark the boot sector as executable (the PC format uses the signature word 0x55 0xAA instead).
 Executable boot sectors for the Atari platform typically start with an MC68K jump opcode (e.g. 0x603C, and the last two byte word must sum with the rest of the boot sector (in big-endian word form) to 0x1234 in order to be bootable.

-Unlike MS-DOS, GEMDOS would typically allow disks with unusual sector and track counts.
-As such, disks with 10 or even 11 sectors per track and over 80 formatted tracks were not uncommon in the Atari community.
-Typically a safe combination, such as 10 sectors per track by 80 tracks, was used, yielding an unformatted capacity of 800KB, but many users pushed the capacity of their double-density disks beyond 900KB using custom formats.

 GEMDOS disc file systems can be read using DOS or Windows 9x.
+Unlike DOS, GEMDOS typically allows disks with unusual sector and track counts.
+As such, disks with 10 or even 11 sectors per track and over 80 formatted tracks are not uncommon in the Atari community.
+Typically a safe combination, such as 10 sectors per track by 80 tracks, is used, yielding an unformatted capacity of 800KB, but many users push the capacity of their double-density disks beyond 900KB using custom formats.

+Because of a bug, GEMDOS cannot use disk partitions larger than 16 MB.
+Partitions can be as large as the intended maximum of 32 MB when used for other purposes, such as with Spectre GCR.